swarnima000/Time-application/README.md

 run the following commands in vscode terminal or command prompt:
-> npm create vite@latest tb -- --template react
+'> npm create vite@latest tb -- --template react'
 > y  (on recieveing 'Ok to proceed? (y)')
 > tb... (any two letters)
 > cd tb